Strength of materials: Failure theories

-A material's strength is dependent on its microstructure.
-The engineering processes to which a material is subjected can alter this microstructure.
-The variety of strengthening mechanisms that alter the strength of a material includes work hardening, solid solution strengthening, precipitation hardening, and grain boundary strengthening and can be quantitatively and qualitatively explained.
-Strengthening mechanisms are accompanied by the caveat that some other mechanical properties of the material may degenerate in an attempt to make the material stronger.
+A material's strength depends on its microstructure.
+The engineering processes to which a material is subjected can alter its microstructure.
+Strengthening mechanisms that alter the strength of a material include work hardening, solid solution strengthening, precipitation hardening, and grain boundary strengthening.

+Strengthening mechanisms are accompanied by the caveat that some other mechanical properties of the material may degenerate in an attempt to make a material stronger.
 For example, in grain boundary strengthening, although yield strength is maximized with decreasing grain size, ultimately, very small grain sizes make the material brittle.
 In general, the yield strength of a material is an adequate indicator of the material's mechanical strength.
-Considered in tandem with the fact that the yield strength is the parameter that predicts plastic deformation in the material, one can make informed decisions on how to increase the strength of a material depending its microstructural properties and the desired end effect.
+Considered in tandem with the fact that the yield strength is the parameter that predicts plastic deformation in the material, one can make informed decisions on how to increase the strength of a material depending on its microstructural properties and the desired end effect.
 Strength is expressed in terms of the limiting values of the compressive stress, tensile stress, and shear stresses that would cause failure.
-The effects of dynamic loading are probably the most important practical consideration of the strength of materials, especially the problem of fatigue.
-Repeated loading often initiates brittle cracks, which grow until failure occurs.
-The cracks always start at stress concentrations, especially changes in cross-section of the product, near holes and corners at nominal stress levels far lower than those quoted for the strength of the material.
+The effects of dynamic loading are probably the most important practical consideration of the theory of elasticity, especially the problem of fatigue.
+Repeated loading often initiates cracks, which grow until failure occurs at the corresponding residual strength of the structure.
+Cracks always start at a stress concentrations especially changes in cross-section of the product or defects in manufacturing, near holes and corners at nominal stress levels far lower than those quoted for the strength of the material.